Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 Stay street-smart.
 Don't display expensive phones or jewelry.
 Use only registered ride-hailing apps.
 Victoria Island and Lekki are relatively safe, but Lagos rewards awareness.

 And dress well.
-Lagos is the most fashion-conscious city I've been to in Africa.
-People notice what you wear.
+Lagos is one of the most fashion-conscious cities in Africa, and people notice what you wear.
 You don't need designer labels, but make an effort.
 Lagos will match your energy.